DukeAIPI540Spring2025Meowth/recommender-demo/README.md

 **Deep Learning Approach:** 0.53 RMSE

+**Neural Collaborative Filtering:** 6.67 RMSE (needs improvement)

 **Traditional Approach:** 0.58 RMSE

+Note: The neural collaborative filtering approach currently has higher error rates than expected.
+Potential improvements could include:
+- Hyperparameter tuning (learning rate, embedding dimensions, hidden layer sizes)
+- Adjusting the model architecture
+- Implementing better regularization techniques
+- Using a more sophisticated training strategy

-Note: The deep learning approach currently has some data leakage in its implementation that would need to be addressed in future revisions to ensure proper evaluation.
+Note: The original GNN-based deep learning approach currently has some data leakage in its implementation that would need to be addressed in future revisions to ensure proper evaluation.

 ### Approach Selection
 The traditional collaborative filtering approach was selected for the production application because: